 Triple Paralympic Gold medallist Ollie Hynd started his international swimming career at the 2011 IPC European Championships where he won Gold in the 200m individual medley.
-His medal collection is growing and he was awarded his MBE after winning his 200m race at London 2012.
+His medal collection is growing and he was awarded an MBE after winning his 200m race at the London 2012 Paralympic Games.
 We caught up with Ollie recently about his swimming career, receiving his MBE and how he stays focused on the day of a race.

-Did you always know you wanted to be a professional sportsman, or was there another career you had in mind?
+Did you always know you wanted to be a professional swimmer, or was there another career you had in mind?

 Which swimming stroke is your favourite?